montecruiseto/blog/_src/_app/_posts/note/2015-02-15-almace-scaffolding.md

 ---
 layout: post
-title: Welcome to Almace Scaffolding
+title: We did it, friends of friends
 category: note
 ---